Published on: 04/14/2022

 In September 2021, Alex and Sanni announced they were expecting their first child.
 They welcomed their daughter, June, in February of 2022.
 Now that Alex has a child, he’s considering transitioning to sport climbing, which will change his training significantly.
 If this happens, Honnold will likely focus on short bursts of intense training and contribute more to sport climbing and bouldering.
 Supposedly, when she’s older, daughter June will be allowed to rock climb, but only with hand jammies or crack climbing gloves.

 Alex Honnold has a net worth of $2 million, making a yearly income of about $200,000.
 Top professional climbers can make as much as $300,000 yearly.
-It’s also not uncommon for climbers to make less than $10,000 a year.
+It’s also not uncommon for climbers to make less than $10,000 a year (check out our article on the topic for more information).
 Alex lives modestly and can save most of his income due to traveling and living out of his van most of the year.
 He also donates a third of this salary to his own foundation yearly.

 Yes, Alex Honnold is the first and only person so far to free solo El Capitan.
 Other climbers like Tommy Caldwell and the late Brad Gobright have summited El Capitan using the same route as Alex Honnold, but they free-climbed it (meaning they used ropes).
 Notably, Emily Harrington became the fourth woman to free-climb El Capitan in 2020.